IBM/node-log4js-qradar-syslog-appender/README.md

 - Note the certs you need are all attached to the work item here: https://hub.jazz.net/ccm09/resource/itemName/com.ibm.team.workitem.WorkItem/55754

 ## Issues/areas of improvement
-- No automated tests.
+- More unit tests

 ## Contributions
 - Contributions are welcome as always.
-Feel free to submit pull requests and asking them to be merged in the [devops-core channel](https://cloudplatform.slack.com/messages/devops-core).
+Feel free to submit pull requests.
+Note that all contributions *must* be submitted through pull requests and have to pass the Travis Status Checks in order for code to be merged into master.